Select Page

 Apply to the Low Residency MFA in Creative Writing

-Once we have received all of your application materials, your application will be reviewed.
+Once we have received all your application materials, your application will be reviewed.
 Materials must be received by 5 pm (MST) on February 1, the closing date for all applications.
 Applications completed after 5 pm on February 1 will be considered for any remaining openings, wait-listed, or considered for the following year.
-At this time, we are only accepting students into the program in the fall semesters.
+Currently, we are only accepting students into the program in the fall semesters.
 Admission will be competitive; we will be accepting only thirty students into the program each year.
 There is no separate application for the Institute of American Indian Arts’ Scholarships; students who apply before February 1 will be considered for all IAIA scholarships.

 Should you be accepted into the program, you will need to pay a $200 deposit by May 15 to hold your place.
 For questions about the application process, please contact admissions at admissions@iaia.edu